 3) Sulphur: Alternatively cold and hot burning feet, which must be put out of bed to cool them. lean, debitilated & stoop-shouldered .
 Red dry lips Constipation with difficult & hard stool Morning diarrhea, drives out of bed.
 Drinks much & eats less.
 Accompanied skin complaints

 4)Arsenic alb: Anxiety about own health Warm drinks.
 Drinks little and frequently.

-These are few of the Homeopathic medicines which form part of our specially formulated treatment for COPD.
-Meet our specialist today to know more about our speciality treatment for COPD.
+These are a few of the Homeopathic medicines which form part of our specially formulated treatment for COPD.